How to Create HTTPS Server in Node Js

 Generating SSL Certificate

-Next, it will ask general questions like country name in 2 letter code, email, organization name, etc. It’s up to you which information you want to provide they are not required.
+Next, it will ask general questions like country name in 2 letter code, email, organization name, etc. It’s up to you what information you want to provide.

 Country Name (2 letter code) [AU]:US